 Our progress is interrupted by what seems like a parade of Iguar.
 There’s too many to fight, so Ren hustles us into a squat building.
 Unfortunately, every time we try to leave, more Iguar come bustling along, forcing us to duck back inside.
 After our fourth attempt, the last rind of sunlight arcs below the skyline.

 I try to keep from grinding my teeth together.
-“Ren, if we don’t move soon…”
+“Ren, if we don’t leave soon, then—”

 My cheeks flush red.
 “Sorry.
 I wasn’t trying to—”

 “I know, I know.”
-I shake my head in frustration.
-“It’s just…”
+I shake my head, frustrated.
+“It’s just that—”

 “What?”
 I ask incredulously.
 I can’t believe he’s actually smiling.

-“All will be well, Jon.
-Don’t forget to savor these hardships, for you may look back and wish you had appreciated them for what they are.”
+“Don’t forget to savor these hardships, or you may look back in regret and wish you had appreciated them for what they are.”

-“And what are they supposed to be?”
+“And what are they?”